prakash189/Tomcat-Nexus-Sonarqube-Deployment-with-Role-Based-Ansible-Playbook/README.md

             └── main.yml

 ```
-Step 3: Lets create the centralized main.yml file which will contain the information of hosts, username and roles of respective servers.
+Step 3: Lets create the centralized main.yml and hosts file at root directory location which will contain the information of hosts, username and roles of respective servers.

 #### vi main.yml